 Ralph had always been resourceful and was able to find a job at a grocery store.
 Though it was a better place than most to work during such hard times when many people were starving, it just helped the family get by.

-Still regretting that he had not been able to attend college, Ralph determined to not let this happen to his youngest brother, Leo, who had shown great academic promise.
+Still regretting that he could not attend college, Ralph determined not to let this happen to his youngest brother, Leo, who had shown great academic promise.
 He mustered enough money to send Leo to college, first to the University of Chicago and then to Notre Dame University in South Bend, Indiana.
 This was no small effort, considering he began the endeavor around 1928 and was somehow able to see it through to Leo’s graduation from Notre Dame in 1932, in the midst of the Great Depression.
-It must have taken a great deal of sacrifice, but Ralph loved his brother very much and believed Leo was worth it.
+It must have taken a great deal of sacrifice, but Ralph loved his brother very much and believed Leo was worth the effort.

-It was a proud day for the Schiavones and indeed, the entire town of Revere when Leo graduated from Notre Dame cum laude.
-Leo was the first Italian-American from the town to graduate from college, and the mayor threw a party at City Hall and invited everyone to celebrate the accomplishment.
+It was a proud day for the Schiavones.
+Indeed, it was a special day for all of Revere when Leo graduated from Notre Dame cum laude.
+He was the first Italian-American from the town to graduate from college, and the mayor threw a party at City Hall and invited everyone to celebrate the accomplishment.
 Leo went on to earn an advanced law degree at DePaul University in 1934 and was hired by a Chicago law firm, eventually repaying his brother in full.

 Ralph established his own practice as a tax consultant with an office at the Title & Trust Building at 111 West Washington Street in downtown Chicago.
 As things improved, he and Alice took a vacation to Cuba.
-Upon their return in 1933, they brought Joan, then five years old, back home to live with them again.
+Upon their return in 1933, they brought their daughter (my mother), Joan, then five years old, back home to live with them again.

 “All afternoon, I worried.
 My father had such BIG HANDS!
 ‘This will be some spanking,’ I thought.
 The hours passed, the front door opened, and there was my Daddy…so BIG.
 He had a smile on his face, which quickly disappeared as my Mother told him of my misbehavior.
 A stern, serious expression crept across his face, and I stood there, grasping my Mother’s dress hem, trying to disappear behind her.